threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 }
 ```

-The JSON object contains information about the prefix and the Autonomus System it belongs.
+The JSON object contains information about the prefix and the Autonomous System it belongs.
 A developer can use the information obtained in the `asn` to get the details of the Autonomous System.

 A request to the endpoint with an IP address not in any Autonomous System will [return a 404 error and a JSON object](https://threatjammer.com/docs/error-resource-not-found) with the following fields: